phetdam/newmat11/README.rst

    cmake --build build -j

-This will invoke Make or your native platform build tool.
-If examples and tests were enabled passing to CMake ``-DNEWMAT11_BUILD_EXAMPLES=ON`` and/or ``-DNEWMAT11_BUILD_TESTS=ON``, the examples and tests can be run with:
+This will invoke your native platform build tool, e.g. Make.
+If examples and tests were enabled by passing to CMake ``-DNEWMAT11_BUILD_EXAMPLES=ON`` and/or ``-DNEWMAT11_BUILD_TESTS=ON``, the examples and tests can be run with:

 .. code::